Month by Month

 Windsurfing World Championship

-Like flocks of colourful butterflies, kiteboarders and windsurfers descend on Fuerteventura’s Sotavento de Jandía early to compete in this world-class competition.
+Like flocks of colourful butterflies, kiteboarders and windsurfers descend on Fuerteventura’s Sotavento de Jandía to compete in this world-class competition.

 Music, Dance & Theatre